Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Applications

 \section{Applications}

-The results of this paper can be applied to establish the existence and uniqueness of refelected problems for many interesting stochastic nonlinear evolution equations, including the 2D Navier-Stokes equations, porous media equations, reaction-diffusion equations, fast-diffusion equations, $p$-Laplacian equations, Burgers equations, Allen-Cahn equations, 3D Leray-$\alpha$ model, 2D Boussinesq system, 2D magneto-hydrodynamic equations, 2D Boussinesq model for the B\'{e}nard convection, 2D magnetic B\'{e}nard equations, some shell models of turbulence (GOY, Sabra, dyadic), power law fluids, the Ladyzhenskaya model, the Kuramoto-Sivashinsky equations and the 3D tamed Navier-Stokes equations, see \cite{LR15}.
-Our results are also applicable to the 3D tamed Navier-Stokes equations, some quasilinear PDEs, Cahn-Hilliard equations, liquid crystal models and Allen-Cahn-Navier-Stokes systems.
+The results of this paper can be applied to establish the existence and uniqueness of reflected problems for many interesting stochastic nonlinear evolution equations, including the 2D Navier-Stokes equations, porous media equations, reaction-diffusion equations, fast-diffusion equations, $p$-Laplacian equations, Burgers equations, Allen-Cahn equations, 3D Leray-$\alpha$ model, 2D Boussinesq system, 2D magneto-hydrodynamic equations, 2D Boussinesq model for the B\'{e}nard convection, 2D magnetic B\'{e}nard equations, some shell models of turbulence (GOY, Sabra, dyadic), power law fluids, the Ladyzhenskaya model, the Kuramoto-Sivashinsky equations and the 3D tamed Navier-Stokes equations, see \cite{LR15}.
+Our results are also applicable to some quasilinear PDEs, Cahn-Hilliard equations, liquid crystal models and Allen-Cahn-Navier-Stokes systems, see \cite{RSZ24}.

-\paragraph*{Example 5.1 (stochastic 3D tamed Navier-Stokes equation with reflection)} Let $\mathbb{T}^3=[0,2\pi)^2$ be the torus in $\mathbb{R}^3$.
+\textbf{Example 5.1. (stochastic 3D tamed Navier-Stokes equation with reflection)} Let $\mathbb{T}^3=[0,2\pi)^2$ be the torus in $\mathbb{R}^3$.
 The stochastic 3D tamed Navier-Stokes equations are as follows:

 where $u: [0, T] \times\mathbb{T}^3\rightarrow \mathbb{R}^3$ represents the velocity field, $p: [0, T] \times \mathbb{T}^3 \rightarrow \mathbb{R}$ is the pressure, $\nu > 0$ is the viscosity coefficient, $\{W_k,k\geq 1\}$ is a sequence of independent Brownian motions on a complete filtered probability space $(\Omega,\mathcal{F},\mathbb{F},\P)$, and $W=\{W_k\}$ can be viewed as a cylindrical Wiener process on the Hilbert space $l_2$ (space of all sequences of square summable real numbers with standard norm $\|\cdot\|_{l_2}$), the coefficient $\sigma(t,x,u): [0,T]\times \mathbb{T}^3\times \mathbb{R}^3 \to \mathbb{R}^3\times l_2$, and $g_N: \mathbb{R}_+ \rightarrow \mathbb{R}_+$ is a smooth taming function satisfying for some given $N > 0$: